matn7/CS-Notes/src/main/java/java/ORANGE.md

     - Determines what is required in service.
     - How to consume and how to deliver them.
 - Definitions:
-    - types
+    - types.
-    - binding
+    - binding.
-    - messages
+    - messages.
-    - service
+    - service.
-    - operation
+    - operation.
-    - prototype
+    - prototype.

 ### 43. What is RMI?